 – Contacts can increase the risk of eye infection.

-Now that you know the advantages and disadvantages of diving with glasses and contact lenses, which option do you choose?
+Now that you know the advantages and disadvantages of scuba diving with glasses and diving with contact lenses, which option do you choose?
 Tell us on Facebook.